-Its not a secret that every year there is convention that meets in the US which keeps awake all the various law enforcement agencies from around the world.
-Its called black hat and its a convention whose aim is to bring to light security flaws in application, websites, and anything else technical.
+It’s not a secret that every year a convention in the US keeps awake all the various law enforcement agencies from around the world.
+It’s called black hat and it’s a convention whose aim is to bring to light security flaws in application, websites, and anything else technical.

 A couple of items stood out for me this year:

-Apple was there: Apple who has been noticeable absent from the security conventions have attended the conference for the first time.
+Apple was there: Apple who has been noticeably absent from the security conventions have attended the conference for the first time.
 This speaks volumes about their level of concern about their operating system.
-No longer is MAC virus/ maleware free as we have seen with recent attacks, MACs are just as susceptible to attacks as everyone else.
+No longer is MAC virus/ malware free as we have seen with recent attacks, MACs are just as susceptible to attacks as everyone else.